 “In Hebrew, the word for cannabis is “kineboisin”, which appears multiple times in the Torah.
 Cannabis actually is part of the holy anointing oils at the Temple.
 So Jews and cannabis have been friends for a long time.
 Also, the orthodox rabbis, I believe in New York, just said cannabis is kosher.

 “What we’re discovering is that people aren’t just smoking pot for fun.
-People do that.
+People do that and if you’re someone who does that then check out this online headshop or simply find one yourself.
 But it seems more and more people are finding a role for cannabis to play in their lives.
 And I believe spirituality is part of that.
 There’s that nexus between our spirit and the cannabis plant itself.”